aagoldingay/learn_platform/01_serverless_architecture/01_serverless_architecture.md

 I then decided to try zipping the C# project, this time skipping the call to `dotnet publish`.
 Combined with the earlier success of setting `GOOGLE_BUILDABLE`, the following Terraform apply was successful!

-## Automation

-I handled deployment locally for this project, due to the learning curve required for GCP.
-Using `/automation_scripts/local_azure_build_deploy.ps1`, the C# project could be built, tested and the Terraform validated and applied.
-Furthermore, the use of CLIs throughout development made it easier to string together the commands required to deploy Azure functions.

-More work is still required on this to integrate GCP.

-### Workflow

-Whether writing a script to speed up development locally, or using a CI/CD platform, there are some consistent steps to be taken:

-1. Build
-1. Test
-1. Package
-1. Deploy Infrastructure
-1. Deploy Code

-Any failures in one step should prevent the script from actioning something later.
-For example, a failing build will not permit testing to run.
-Without successful tests, there would be no benefit from deploying code.

 ## Findings

-### Azure - Retrieving Receiver's Function Key

-I had noticed that (on 24/03/2023) Function App keys can take a while to appear on Azure Portal.
-The first successful, complete deployment spent ~5 minutes waiting for a successful response from Azure Resource Manager to populate the Terraform `azurerm_function_app_host_keys` resource.
-Subsequent creations then failed to retrieve a key, and the key did not appear in Azure after an hour, leaving Terraform state file in an unrecoverable way, leading to manual cleanup.

 ### Azure to Azure